Shoreline Conditions Statement Extended: Lake Ontario Flood Outlook

 GRCA Administrative Office, Port Hope

-Watershed Condition: Outlook / SafetyThe Ganaraska Region Conservation Authority advises high water levels on Lake Ontario will continue for the next several weeks.
+Watershed Condition: Outlook / SafetyThe Ganaraska Region Conservation Authority is further extending the Shoreline Conditions Statement due to persistent high-water levels on Lake Ontario.

 Flood Potential: LOW

-• Persistent precipitation this spring has caused Lake Ontario water levels to increase to the 75.30 m mark by the end of April 2026, an increase of 0.76 m since the start of March.
+• Persistent precipitation this spring caused Lake Ontario water levels to increase to 75.30 m by the end of April 2026, and 75.40 m by the end of May, an increase of 86 cm since the start of March.

 • The average water level in Lake Ontario rose 42 cm over the month of April, compared to the long-term average April rise of 21 cm.

-• If near-average water supplies are received in the basin, the lake level may reach a seasonal peak between 75.35 m and 75.40 m in May or June.
+• If near-average water supplies are received in the basin, the lake level will start to decline over the next several weeks.
 Higher water levels are possible if weather and water supply conditions are wetter than average.
-Current forecasts indicate that the peak water level of Lake Ontario should remain 50 cm below the record highs of 2017 and 2019.
+Current forecasts indicate approximately 10 mm of rain over the next 10 days.

 Heightened risks, while water levels remain above 75.30 masl, include shoreline flooding, beach submersion, and wave-driven erosion along the shoreline of Lake Ontario

-This Shoreline Conditions Statement for the Lake Ontario shoreline within the Ganaraska Region will be in effect until Friday, May 29th, 2026, at 12 p.m.
+This Shoreline Conditions Statement for the Lake Ontario shoreline, within the Ganaraska Region, will be in effect until Friday, July 31st, 2026, at 12 p.m.
 Conservation Authority staff will continue to monitor conditions and provide updates as necessary.

 Note: A Shoreline Conditions Statement for Flood Outlook is an early notice indicating the potential for lakeshore flooding, erosion or hazardous conditions due to high winds, surges or rising lake levels.